 Invite: Ask Second Life to hold an Awareness Meeting at your civic organization, church, college, middle or high school, etc.

-Learn: Inform yourself about modern-day sex slavery by checking out our Resources page.
+Learn: Inform yourself about modern-day sex slavery by checking out our Learn More page.

 Post: Once a week, devote your Facebook status to anti-human trafficking.
 Here are some stats/links you can use!